Find a Qualified Attorney Near You

 Compensation for Wrongful Pregnancy

-Generally, a successful wrongful pregnancy suit compensates the parent or parents of the child for expenses and intangible issues directly related to the pregnancy.
-Expenses include:
+A successful wrongful pregnancy suit compensates the parents of the child.
+Damages include medical expenses and issues related to the pregnancy.

-- Prenatal, delivery room, and neonatal medical bills
+- Prenatal, delivery room, and neonatal medical expenses

 - Lost wages from time spent pregnant or recovering from birth